wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 <a target="_blank" href="https://app.pluralsight.com/library/courses/microsoft-azure-consumption-strategy-optimizing">
 Designing a Monitoring Strategy for a Solution in Microsoft Azure</a> Nov 28, 2018 [3h 19m]
 by Brian Harrison

+## Wait, there's more.
+Click one of these ... #

+This article is one of a series about tuning and performance:

+{% include tuning.html %}